TebaldiLab/shiny_cellmarkeraccordion/README.md

 Inputs:
 - Select species: currently Human and/or Mouse.
 - Inser marker genes: enter a list of marker genes, using | , : ; ! ? as delimiters to separate them.
 - Upload file with marker genes: provide a .txt, .csv, .xlsx, or .tsv file containing a list of marker genes.
-Use |, ,, :, ;, !, or ? as delimiters to separate them.
+Use | , : ; ! ? as delimiters to separate them.
 Both the markers entered in the "Insert marker genes" box and those in the uploaded file will be considered.
 - Condition: healthy or multiple diseases.
 - Tissue: select one or multiple tissues from the list.
 When the tissue_aware button is enabled, tissue specificity is maintained (i.e., tissues remain separate).
 Otherwise tissues selected will be combined and analyzed together.